Modern EU consumer policy:

-Many people are wary of cross-border shopping because they are uncertain of their rights and afraid of fraud.
-New EU rules give you the same protection from aggressive business practices and rogue traders whether buying from the shop around the corner or from a website in another EU country.
+Many people are wary of purchasing goods or services from other EU countries because they are uncertain of their rights and afraid of fraud.
+However, new EU rules protect you against aggressive business practices and rogue traders - whether you are buying from your local corner shop or from a website in another EU country.

 Unfair commercial practices – e.g. misleading advertising and aggressive selling practices (harassment, coercion and exercising undue influence) are now illegal EU-wide.

 Consumer interests are factored into the laws liberalising key public services;

 This means you should have access to quality services at affordable prices – everywhere in the EU.